walmes/emacs/README.md

 [tetris](http://www.youtube.com/watch?v=5A8knEALaIY), without mention
 [the psychoanalyst](http://www.eeggs.com/items/49593.html) embedded.

-GNU Emacs customizations are defined in the `.emacs` file ou in the `~/.emacs.d/init.el`.
+GNU Emacs customizations are defined in the `.emacs` file or in the `~/.emacs.d/init.el`.
 On Linux systems, this file is found, by default, in the user home folder.
 To me, the path is `/home/walmes/.emacs.d/init.el`.
 I prefer put in the `init.el` rather